Here’s How Much Cash You Should Actually Have

 Head of Partnerships

 Managing your cash effectively is the key to a successful long-term financial plan.
 When we say “managing your cash effectively”, we’re saying that you should have just enough cash in just the right places.
+In another article, we explain why having too much cash is a bad thing.
+Here, we’re getting into how much is just right.

 How much should be in your current account